Cherokee: Tribal recognition and citizenship

 While most Mount Tabor residents returned to the Cherokee Nation after the Civil War and following the death of John Ross in 1866, in the 21st century, there is a sizable group that is well documented but outside that body.
 It is not actively seeking a status clarification.
 They have treaty rights going back to the Treaty of Bird's Fort.
 From the end of the Civil War until 1975, they were associated with the Cherokee Nation.

-The TCAB formed as a political organization in 1871 led by William Penn Adair and Clement Neely Vann.
-Descendants of the Texas Cherokees and the Mount Tabor Community joined together to try to gain redress from treaty violations, stemming from the Treaty of Bowles Village in 1836.
-Today, most Mount Tabor descendants are members of the Cherokee Nation.
-Some 800 persons do not have status as Cherokee; many of these still reside in Rusk and Smith counties of east Texas.

 Other remnant populations continue to exist throughout the Southeast United States and individually in the states surrounding Oklahoma.
 Many of these people trace descent from persons enumerated on official rolls such as the Guion-Miller, Drennan, Mullay, and Henderson Rolls, among others.
 Other descendants trace their heritage through the treaties of 1817 and 1819 with the federal government that gave individual land allotments to Cherokee households.
 State-recognized tribes may have different membership requirements and genealogical documentation than to the federally recognized ones.

 Current enrollment guidelines of the Cherokee Nation of Oklahoma have been approved by the US Bureau of Indian Affairs.
 The CN noted such facts during the Constitutional Convention held to ratify a new governing document.
 The document was eventually ratified by a small portion of the electorate.
 Any changes to the tribe's enrollment procedures must be approved by the Department of Interior.
 Under 25 CFR 83, the Office of Federal Acknowledgment is required to first apply its own anthropological, genealogical, and historical research methods to any request for change by the tribe.
 It forwards its recommendations to the Assistant Secretary - Indian Affairs for consideration.